 - Hydrogen sulfide (rotten egg)

 - Dissolved solids

 The above list is by no means meant to be all inclusive but to be representative of the variety of conditioners.

-Water Treatment is More Thank “Putting in a Softener”
+Water Treatment is More Than "Putting in a Softener"

-Now that you know what a water conditioner is and you’ve got some idea as to the different types of conditioners you can begin to understand there may be several conditioners that will solve a specific water problem and that water treatment can be much more than “putting in a softener”.
+Now that you know what a water conditioner is and you've got some idea as to the different types of conditioners you can begin to understand there may be several conditioners that will solve a specific water problem and that water treatment is typically much more than “putting in a softener”.

 Considering the variety of conditioners and their fit for specific problems in specific situations one gains an appreciation of the often complex world of water treatment.
 A solid understanding of different conditioners, what they are designed to do, their limitations, required maintenance, how multiple conditioners in a treatment system work together and whether the end product will meet the needs of the customer takes commitment to learning, time and experience.
 This is one of the primary reasons it is recommended you involve water treatment professionals with training, experience and support from their suppliers to help you identify and solve your water quality problems.